 The following are the shared values of Council, for which we are all responsible.
-They reflect how all employees are expected to treat each other, our customers and our stakeholders, and how we do business.
+They reflect how all representatives are expected to treat each other, our customers and our stakeholders, and how we do business:

-- We treat our customers, the community and each other with equality, respect and dignity. - We strive for excellence in customer service and courageously challenge everything we do as we seek to improve our services. - We act with integrity, professionalism and honesty to ensure everyone can rely on what we say and do. - We actively build relationships with our community, our Councillors and the people we work with, to strengthen our shared desire for a better future.

-- We perform our duties to the best of our ability and in the best interests of the public and the organisation. - We are accountable for our actions and decisions and the way in which they are achieved.
+- we treat our customers, the community and each other with equality, respect and dignity; - we strive for excellence in customer service and courageously challenge everything we do as we seek to improve our services; - we act with integrity, professionalism and honesty to ensure everyone can rely on what we say and do; - we actively build relationships with our community, our Councillors and the people we work with, to strengthen our shared desire for a better future; - we perform our duties to the best of our ability and in the best interests of the public and the organisation; and - we are accountable for our actions and decisions and the way in which they are achieved.

-Council has built on these shared values to develop characteristics, known as REACH, to ensure we are an organisation of exceptional character.
+Council has built on these shared values to develop characteristics, known as "REACH", that are intended to result in Council being an organisation of exceptional character.
 REACH stands for:

-- Respectful
+- Respect;

-- Engaged
+- · Engaged;

-- Accountable
+- Accountable;

-- Creative
+- Creative; and

-- Honest
+- Honest.

-All employees should aim to implement the REACH characteristics at work.
-More information about REACH is available on Webstar.
+All contractors/representatives should aim to implement the REACH characteristics at work.